p-/socket-connect-bpf/README.md

 ## Development

 ### Build code from repository
-Step-by-Step instructions for Ubuntu 20.04 with Linux Kernel 5.13.
+Step-by-Step instructions for Debian Bookworm with Linux Kernel 6.5.0.

-    # Install Go 1.17 or later (if not already installed)
+    # Install Go 1.22 or later (if not already installed)
     sudo snap install --classic go

-    # Install Clang 12 (for compiling the BPF sources)
+    # Install Clang 16 (for compiling the BPF sources)
-    sudo apt install clang-12
+    sudo apt install clang-16

     # Change into a folder of your choice and clone socket-connect-bpf
     git clone https://github.com/p-/socket-connect-bpf.git